eyee19/tsa_claims/README.md

 - Dataset has been removed of all rows containing NA values
 - Data frame containing only relevant variables has been created

+To-do:

+- Set categorical variables to dummy variables
+- Further clean dataset by removing airports that don't appear more than a certain amount
+- Random forest